stonepros/stone/doc/mgr/dashboard_plugins/motd.inc.rst

 Message of the day (MOTD)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Displays a configured `message of the day` at the top of the Ceph Dashboard.
+Displays a configured `message of the day` at the top of the Stone Dashboard.

 The importance of a MOTD can be configured by its severity, which is `info`, `warning` or `danger`.
 The MOTD can expire after a given time,